6 B2B SEO Case Study Insights from Real Brands

 For example, podcasts are often used as ToFu to educate your audience about the problems theyâre addressing.
 Better Done Than Perfect is a podcast by Userlist, a SaaS email automation tool.
 They have episodes about user onboarding, product-market fit, customer research, and many other topics SaaS businesses are interested in, helping them to capture the attention of people that could be interested in what they have to offer.

-MoFu, short for middle of the funnel content, is geared toward getting your visitors to act.
+MoFu, short for middle-of-the-funnel content, is geared toward getting your visitors to act.
 It works to prompt interaction and inspire leads.

 Here, itâs important to establish your experience and subject authority, provide informative, high-quality content, and lead your buyer to understand that your service or product solves their issue.